alvsanand/apify-your-infra-with-crossplane/docs/working-with-it.md

     EOF
     ```

-- Check that the xdostorages is created:
+- Check that the xdostorages is created.

     ```bash
     kubectl get xdostorages